inlife/nexrender/README.md

 * [@nexrender/action-decompress](packages/nexrender-action-decompress)
 * (list will be expanded)

-Every module might have his own set of fields, however, `module` field is always there.
+Every module might have its own set of fields, however, `module` field is always there.

 Also, you might've noticed that `actions` is an object, however, we described only one (`postrender`) field in it.
 And there are more: